Why Behavioral Health CRM Implementations Fail (And What to Do About It)

 What a Successful CRM Implementation Actually Requires

-Getting CRM right in a behavioral health organization isn't primarily a technology problem.
-It's an operational design problem.
-The technology is the easy part.
+Getting CRM right in a behavioral health organization is less a technology problem than an operational design problem.
+The technology ends up being the easy part.

 A CRM implementation that actually works requires: